 and other programs.
 He also runs the Reconsidering Russia

 podcast series, featuring interviews with various experts on Russia and the post-Soviet space.

 His main interest is 19th and 20th century Russian and Eurasian history, with a focus on the history of the Caucasus region, particularly Armenia and Georgia.
-His dissertation research focuses on the major role of Soviet Armenian statesman Anastas Mikoyan in Nikita Khrushchev's de-Stalinization initiative and the rehabilitation of Gulag victims.
+His dissertation research focuses on the major role of Soviet Armenian statesman Anastas Mikoyan in the process of de-Stalinization with Nikita Khrushchev.
 He is also interested in Russian Orientalism, the Russian avant-garde, and the Soviet nationality policy in the Caucasus.

 - Transcaucasia and the Tribes of the Caucasus.
 London: Gomidas Institute, 2016.
 Originally published 1854-55.
 Written by Baron August von Haxthausen, translated by John Edward Taylor, with a foreword by Dominic Lieven and a critical introduction by Pietro A. Shakarian.

 - Journey to Ararat.
 London: Gomidas Institute, 2016.
 Originally published 1846.
 Written by Friedrich Parrot, translated by William Desborough Cooley, with a critical introduction by Pietro A. Shakarian.
 Additional archival material courtesy of Erki Tammiksaar of the University of Tartu, Estonia and Vahram Kosakyan of the Khachatur Abovian House-Museum, Yerevan, Armenia.

 - The Red Flag at Ararat.
 London: Sterndale Classics (Gomidas Institute), 2013.
 Originally published 1932.
 Written by Aghavnie Yeghenian and introduction by Pietro A. Shakarian.